noefp/easy_gdb/README.md

 ### Gene Set Enrichment

 This tool requires a lookup file to convert the query gene IDs to one of the available species at g:Profiler (https://biit.cs.ut.ee/gprofiler/gost).
-If your species is already available then it is posible to submit the list of query genes directly.
-To enable this tool is necessary to fill out the `enrichment.json` file and place it in the `lookup` directory.
+If your species is already available then it is possible to submit the list of query genes directly.
+To enable this tool it is necessary to fill out the `enrichment.json` file and place it in the `lookup` directory.

-In the example below, the title "A.thaliana" is the name show for selection in the input page. "gprofiler_sps" : "athaliana" is the name required in the g:Profiler tool.
+In the example below, the title "A.thaliana" is the name shown for selection in the input page. "gprofiler_sps" : "athaliana" is the name required in the g:Profiler tool.
 Available species IDs can be found at https://biit.cs.ut.ee/gprofiler/page/organism-list.

 ```
 {